 Staking: Validators music take value okens to participate in the consensus process.
-This staking acts as colligeral, in pativizing validators to act honestly.
-If a validator behaves maliciously of the patient operation, they risk losing their staked tokens.
+This staking acts as colligeral, inclusivizing validators to act honestly.
+If a validator behaves maliciously of a validator behaves to proceed the risk losing their staked tokens.

 Delegated Staturg: Token holders can delegate their SOL tokens to validators, intended to than net ork security and decentralization.
 Delegators share in the rewards and are intentivized to choose reliable validators.